Computer Programmer Salary: Your 2025 Guide

 How different job titles and specializations can affect salary

-The term “computer programmer” is an umbrella term that can be applied to many different specialized tracks of experience and skill development.
+The term “computer programmer” is an umbrella term that applies to many different specialized tracks of experience and skill development.
 Professionals qualified to work as computer programmers may also work for other advertised positions.

-The list below represents the average salaries for job titles with overlapping skill sets (including additional pay insights such as bonuses and commissions) reported by Glassdoor in September 2023.
+Consider the following average salaries for job titles with overlapping skill sets reported by Glassdoor in December 2024:

 Need help figuring out what programming languages to learn as an aspiring computer programmer?
-Check out the following article: Popular Programming Languages in 2023
+Check out the following article: Most Popular Programming Languages

 How to increase your computer programmer salary

-There are several ways to increase your salary as a computer programmer.
+You may increase your salary as a computer programmer in several ways.
 If you currently work in an entry-level role, consider pursuing a specialization through online courses or certifications to increase your skill set.
 Those interested in obtaining a senior-level or management role may earn a degree to qualify for more advanced positions.

 Computer programming courses and certifications

-Below, we've compiled a few options offered by industry leaders and accredited universities to get you started:
+Consider these options offered by industry leaders and accredited universities to start:

 For entry-level or beginner programmers: